Dublin Lyric

 In his Irish Times review of the original production, David Nowlan said: Prisoner of the Crown will make one of the best evenings the Abbey has given us for years.
 Even on the evidence of last night, however, it is already a play and a production which will make compulsively interesting theatre and politics for the Irish and it should, of course, be compulsory viewing for the English.
 For us it might only be entertainment; for them, it should be an education.

 There are 12 parts mirroring the 12 members of the jury.
 In the play, the jurors also take on other roles including that of Casement himself.
 Other figures depicted include senior figures from the British legal, administrative and political establishment; also intelligence officers, the prison governor and guards, US senators, and a catholic priest.
-At the original trial, all the jurors were men, but for this production, some of those characters will be played by men and women.
+At the original trial, all the jurors were men, but for this production, some of those characters were played by men and women.

 Hard-hitting and candid, the play reveals the inner workings of the British judicial system as it operated during the height of the First World War; and how the reputation of the earliest of the 20th century's most internationally renowned human rights champions was brought down by the deployed weaponry of scandal, misinformation and fake news.
 A play for all times, especially ours.